 Male and female members had equal rights in the Templars.

-A number of other temperance groups existed in the U.S. Many were not fraternal.
+A number of other temperance fraternal groups existed.

-Constitution of the Royal Templars of Temperance.
-Hamilton: Royal Templars of Temperance, 1904.
+- Constitution of the Royal Templars of Temperance.
+Hamilton: Royal Templars, 1904.

 1. Stevens, A. Cyclopedia of Fraternities.
 NY: Treat, 1907, p.
 408.